Golden Circle Iceland Self Drive Guide (2026)

 The Gullfoss Visitors Center has free parking, a gift shop, washrooms and a cafe/restaurant.
 (There is a small fee to use the public washrooms in the parking lot but the ones inside are free to paying customers.)

-The Gullfoss parking lot is also the departure point for snowmobiling trips onto the LangjΓΆkull Glacier.
-While this isn’t typically something people include as part of the Golden Circle Iceland route, with it running year round, it is possible with the longer days.
+The Gullfoss parking lot is also the departure point for snowmobiling trips onto the Langjökull Glacier.
 The tours depart daily at 2pm.

-We’ve been lucky enough to visit quite a few geothermal pools in Iceland, but what sets the Secret Lagoon apart is how natural it feels compared to the Blue Lagoon and Sky Lagoon near Reykjavik.
-For those on a short trip, this pool offers an experience reminiscent of the remote hot springs found further afield in Iceland.
+We’ve been lucky enough to visit quite a few geothermal pools in Iceland, but what sets the Secret Lagoon (Gamla Laugin) apart is how natural it feels compared to places like the Blue Lagoon or Sky Lagoon near Reykjavík.
+If you’re short on time, this is a great way to experience something that feels closer to Iceland’s more remote hot springs.

 5. GORGEOUS ICELANDIC HORSES